SalishSeaCast/docs/code-notes/salishsea-nemo/nemo-forcing/repo.rst

 The :file:`open_boundaries/` directory contains the open boundary forcing information for the full domain.
 Currently we are only using the :file:`west/` subdirectory as we have the north boundary closed.

-There is currently one file in the main directory.
+There is currently one tested file in the main directory.
 It specifies set temperature and salinity (uniform across the boundary) from Thomson et al, 2007 winter picture.

 * :file:`SalishSea_bdyT_tra.nc`

+There are 5 files undergoing testing that specify the barotropic and baroclinic currents and the surface height.
+These are uniform velocities across the boundary but vary in depth.
+They are based on Thomson et al, 2007 but were then adjusted to ensure almost zero net velocity across the boundary.

-The preparation of the NetCDF file is done by the python notebook `Tools/I_Forcing/PrepareSimpleOBC.ipynb`_
+The preparation of the NetCDF files is done by the python notebook `Tools/I_Forcing/PrepareSimpleOBC.ipynb`_

 .. _Tools/I_Forcing/PrepareSimpleOBC.ipynb: https://bitbucket.org/salishsea/tools/src/tip/I_ForcingFiles/PrepareSimpleOBC.ipynb